-Water Temperature Too Low
+Water Temperature is Too Low

-If running a short wash cycle on cold water and use a powder detergent, some of the powder might not completely dissolve during the wash cycle.
-Reduce the amount of powder you use when doing a small wash load at a low temperature to ensure the detergent dispels in the water.
+If running a short wash cycle with cold water and a powder detergent, some of the powder might not completely dissolve during the wash cycle.
+Reduce the amount of powder if washing a small load at a low temperature to ensure the detergent dispels in the water.